2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Abstract

 \section{Abstract}

-Across a growing number of fields, human decision making is supported by predictions from AI models.
-However, we still lack a deep understanding of the effects of adoption of these technologies.
-In this paper, we introduce a general computational framework, the 2-Step Agent, which models the effects of AI-assisted decision making.
-Our framework uses Bayesian methods for causal inference to model 1) how a prediction on a new observation affects the beliefs of a rational Bayesian agent, and 2) how this change in beliefs affects the downstream decision and subsequent outcome.
-Using this framework, we show by simulations how a single misaligned prior belief can be sufficient for decision support to result in worse downstream outcomes compared to no decision support.
-Our results reveal several potential pitfalls of AI-driven decision support and highlight the need for thorough model documentation and proper user training.
+Predictions from ML models support human decision making in several fields, including high-stakes ones such as healthcare and the judiciary.
+Yet, we still lack a clear understanding of how decision makers learn from ML-based decision support (ML-DS).
+In this paper, we introduce a general computational framework, the 2-Step Agent, to capture this process.
+As a prediction from an ML model contains information about the training data, a prediction can also be used for inference.
+Our framework models (i) how a prediction for a new observation affects the beliefs of a rational Bayesian agent, and (ii) how this change in beliefs affects the estimation of causal effect, the downstream decision, and the subsequent outcome.
+In addition to the framework itself, we make three contributions.
+First, for the linear Gaussian setting, we derive a tractable solution for the challenging Bayesian inference problem we introduced, i.e. one in which the agent infers from an ML prediction.
+Second, we experimentally identify conditions under which ML-DS is beneficial.
+Third, we show that a single misaligned prior belief can be sufficient for ML-DS to lead to worse downstream outcomes compared to no decision support \textit{even when the ML model is well-specified and the agent is perfectly rational}.
+Hence, even under ideal conditions, ML-DS can do more harm than good.